LukeMoll/yant/README.md

 ## TODO

 - [ ] More contexts:
+  - [ ] Use Flask's internal Jinja instead of calling Jinja explicitly
   - [ ] Filesystem
   - [ ] URL query parameters?
 (Only needed for server side, JS can retrieve fine).
   - [ ] `{{ git }}`?